GabrielReisR/website_grr/content/projects/suicides_in_brazil/index.md

 explored.
 3. Where did suicide occur?
 Where were suicides more common and which Brazilian states had higher reports of suicide?

+Also, as a final product, datasets were published in a public platform.
+All datasets can be accessed
+<a href= "https://www.kaggle.com/psicodata/dados-de-suicidios-entre-2010-e-2019" target="_blank">here</a>.